bloom-lang/bud/docs/cheat.md

 Like `pairs`, but implicitly includes a block that projects down to the right item in each pair.

 `flatten`:<br>
-`flatten` is a bit like SQL's `SELECT *`: it produces a collection of concatenated objects, with a schema that is the concatenation of the schemas in tablelist (with duplicate names disambiguated.)
-Useful for chaining to operators that expect input collections with schemas, e.g. group:
+`flatten` is a bit like SQL's `SELECT *`: it produces a collection of concatenated objects, with a schema that is the concatenation of the schemas in tablelist (with duplicate names disambiguated).
+Useful for chaining to operators that expect input collections with schemas, e.g., `group`:

     out <= (r * s).matches.flatten.group([:a], max(:b))